Normal life in our country today would clearly not be possible without businesses.

 Business studies therefore employs an analytical, evaluative and investigative approach to the subject.
 It gives students the skills and knowledge to understand how businesses are set up and managed.

 - Animated presentation which facilitates students’ understanding of key examination techniques

 - Interactive and fun activities with lively exercises that seek to introduce and reinforce key concepts

 - Short video case studies and supporting worksheets which seek to illustrate key concepts as well as giving students ideas for integrating the video into lessons

 Studying Business allows students to make informed decisions about further learning opportunities.
-Students taking the BTEC First in Business level 2 can progress to BTEC National level 3 in Business which can lead to a number of Business and Economics related degree courses.
+Students taking the NCFE Level 1/2 Technical Award in Business and Enterprise or BTEC Tech Award in Enterprise can progress to Level 3 courses in Business which can lead to a number of Business and Economics related degree courses.
 Students can further progress into degree courses in related business subjects as well as many other social science courses.